embl-cba/imagej-courses/practicals/workflow-2d-intracellular-spot-detection.md

 The 'RawIntDen' value is the spot count.
 How many spots did you find?

-#### Exercise
-Manually draw a region on the image, add it to the ROI Manager __[ROI Manager>Add]__ and measure the number of spots in this region.

-## Manual background subtraction on whole image

-If we want to measure total cell intensity in a biophysically meaningful way we have to set the image background intensity to zero.
-Since cells can grow dense it can be difficult or even impossible to find the correct background value in one image.
-Thus, sometimes one has to manually subtract a fixed background value from the image.

-(=> Whiteboard session: why background subtraction; why convert to 32-bit.)

-- __[File>Open..] 'autophagosomes_raw.tif'__
-- __[Image>Adjust>Brightness/Contrast] 'Minimum=190' 'Maximum=230'__
-- Measure background intensity: draw a little ROI in the background and __[Analyze>Measure..]__
-- __[Image>Type>32-bit]__
-- __[Process>Math>Subtract..]
-'Value=194'__ (*Possible pitfall: if you had a ROI on the image the value was only subtracted in this ROI*)
-- __[File>Save As>Tiff..] 'autophagosomes_bgcorr.tif'__
-- Measure background intensity again using __[Edit>Selection>Restore Selection..]__ to get the same ROI (*should be zero now*)

-#### Exercise
-Do the same but leave out the 32-bit conversion step.
-Now measure the intensity in the background after correction!
-What happens?

-## Compute nuclear distance map
+## Measure intracellular spot location, using a distance map

 (=> Whiteboard session on Distance Transform)

 <img src="https://github.com/tischi/imagej-courses/blob/master/images/distance map.png" width=400/>

 Quite often in biology one wants to know how far a certain structure is away from another (e.g. endocytosis: vesicles from plasma membrane).
-Such distances often can be quite easily measured using the 'Distance Transform'.
+Such distances can often be quite easily measured using the 'Distance Transform'.

 - __[File>Open..] 'nuclei_raw.tif'__
 - __[Image>Adjust>Threshold..] 'lower = 500' 'upper = Maximum' [Apply]__